core-wg/oscore/draft-ietf-core-object-security.md

 ## AEAD Nonce Uniqueness ## {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
 In order to assure unique nonces, each Sender Context contains a Sequence Number used to protect requests, and - in case of Observe - responses.
-The maximum sequence number is algorithm dependent and SHALL be 2^(min(nonce length in bits, 56) - 1) - 1.
+The maximum sequence number is algorithm dependent, see {{sec-considerations}}.
 If the Sequence Number exceeds the maximum sequence number, the endpoint MUST NOT process any more messages with the given Sender Context.
 The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
 The latter is out of scope of this document.

 ## Replay Protection ##